thelfer/MFrontGallery/docs/web/SmallStrainUmatWrapper.md

 to be supported by build systems and text editors, as explained [here](https://fortranwiki.org/fortran/show/File+extensions)).

-After converting the code to free form and removing the unsued variables, the `umat2` subroutine has the following declaration:
+After converting the code to free form and removing the unused variables, the `umat2` subroutine has the following declaration:

 ~~~~{.fortran}